-'''''Colossus and the Headhunters''''' is a 1963 Italian SwordAndSandal movie.
-This entry is not much unlike the earlier [[Characters/ClassicalMythology Hercules]] movies.
+'''''Colossus and the Headhunters''''' is a 1963 Italian SwordAndSandal movie in the same vein as the earlier [[Characters/ClassicalMythology Hercules]] movies.
 Bulky hero Maciste (whom the titular Colossus presumably refers to) helps lead a party of survivors from his tribe's homeland, which is destroyed in a volcanic eruption.
 The survivors float to an island where they're embroiled in a fight between two warring nations, one of which is dubbed the Headhunters.
 Central to this conflict is a coup attempt by the [[BigBad evil Kermes]] and his fight against Queen Amoa.
 Can Maciste help resolve the situation?

-Trivia note: The film ''HerculesAgainstTheMoonMen'' was also about Maciste, until the English dubbing crew decided to capitalize on the bigger name recognition of Hercules.
+Trivia note: The film ''Film/HerculesAgainstTheMoonMen'' was also about Maciste, until the English dubbing crew decided to capitalize on the bigger name recognition of Hercules.

-For tropes and specifics relating to the ''MysteryScienceTheater3000'' version, please go to the [[Recap/MysteryScienceTheater3000S06E05ColossusAndTheHeadhunters episode recap page]].
+For tropes and specifics relating to the ''Series/MysteryScienceTheater3000'' version, please go to the [[Recap/MysteryScienceTheater3000S06E05ColossusAndTheHeadhunters episode recap page]].

 !!''Colossus and the Headhunters'' contains examples of the following tropes: